PBearson/ESP32_Flash_Encryption_Tutorial/README.md

 ### Steal WiFi Credentials

+Now we will atempt to steal the WiFi credentials by reading the flash contents of the ESP32 directly.
 Download the first 65536 bytes of the firmware from the ESP32 using the following command:

 ```
 esptool.py read_flash 0x10000 0x10000 flash.bin